seismic-anisotropy/PyDRex/README.md

 ## Testing

 Running tests or examples requires a local git clone or unpacked source distribution.
+Install test suite dependencies with `pip install '.[test]'`.

 Some tests can optionally output figures or extended diagnostics when run locally.
-Testing locally requires a local git clone or source distribution of PyDRex.
 Check the `tests/README.md` file for details.

-Further examples that demonstrate how PyDRex can be used within geodynamic simulations are provided in the `examples` folder.
+Further examples that demonstrate how PyDRex can be used within geodynamic simulations are provided in subfolders of the `examples` folder.
 They have their own README file as well.

 ## Building offline documentation

-The documentation can be built offline using [pdoc](https://github.com/mitmproxy/pdoc), with the command:
+The documentation can be built offline from a git clone or source distribution.

-    pdoc -t docs/template -o html --math pydrex tests
+Install documentation builder dependencies with `pip install '.[doc]'`.

-which will output the html documentation into a folder called `html`.
+Run the make command `make html` which will output the documentation, including the generated API reference, into a folder called `html`.
 The homepage will be `html/index.html`.
-Note that some submodules depend on optional dependencies, and should otherwise be excluded:

-    pdoc -t docs/template -o html --math pydrex !pydrex.mesh !pydrex.distributed tests

-See also the provided [GitHub actions workflow](https://raw.githubusercontent.com/seismic-anisotropy/PyDRex/main/.github/workflows/docs.yml).

 ## Contributing

-For a development environment, clone the [source code](https://github.com/seismic-anisotropy/PyDRex) and execute the Bash script `tools/venv_install.sh`.
+For a Linux development environment, clone the [source code](https://github.com/seismic-anisotropy/PyDRex) and execute the Bash script `tools/venv_install.sh`.
 This will set up a local Python virtual environment with an [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) of PyDRex that can be activated/deactivated by following the displayed prompts.